 - AMP is only visible in Google mobile search results.
 Other mobile search engines will link to the standard mobile version of your blog posts.

 - You can view AMP versions of blog posts by clicking through Google search results or by manually entering the AMP version of a blog post URL in a browser.
 Enabling AMP doesn't change your blog posts' appearance when accessed any other way on mobile.

 - Squarespace Analytics doesn't record traffic on AMP enabled Blog Pages.
-Use our Google Analytics integration to capture traffic data for these pages.

 How will AMP change my posts?